SomveerKr/python-learning-projects/README.md

 Analyzes the relationship between film budgets and box office revenue.
 Investigates whether higher film budgets lead to higher box office returns using linear regression and data visualization with Seaborn.

+### Day 79: Nobel Prize Analysis 🏆

+**Location**: `nobel-prize-analysis/`

+Provides a comprehensive analysis of the Nobel Prize dataset, exploring trends in awards over time.
+Includes visualizations of prize distribution by category, gender, and country, as well as insights into age patterns and historical events.

 ## 📁 Repository Structure

 ```